Marcumc165/Case-Studies/Cyclistic.md

 *Casual Riders*

-Casual riders throughout the data has shown that they use the bikes for leisure, peaking on the weekends and in the summer months.
+Casual riders throughout the data have shown that they use the bikes for leisure, peaking on the weekends and in the summer months.
 They are also willing to travel farther than member users, on average traveling twice as far as members.
 This is also supported by looking at where casual users tend to travel to.
 Casual users are most likely to go to locations like museums, aquariums, parks, beaches and other leisurely locations.

 ## **Step Six: Act**

-Now that we have observed the differences between casual and member users, we can help create marketing stratagies that will encourage casual users to convert into members.
-Here are some of the following recomendations that could be made:
+Now that we have observed the differences between casual and member users, we can help create marketing strategies that will encourage casual users convert into members.
+Here are some of the following recommendations that could be made:

-1. A marketing campaign could be launched in the spring and summer months thats targeted at tourist and casual rider hotspot.
+1. A marketing campaign could be launched in the spring and summer months that's targeted at tourist and casual rider hotspots.
 2. Create new weekend and seasonal membership plans to target the influx of casual riders on the weekends and warmer seasons.
-3. Provide discount for longer trips or electric scooters to incentivize casual rides that take longer trips or perfer scooters.
+3. Provide discounts for longer trips or electric scooters to incentivize casual rides that take longer trips or prefer scooters.
 4. Introduce a referral program that incentivizes members to refer friends and family to become members.